Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_telecom/geo_analysis_telecom.md

 <img src ='assets/geo_sf_carto_telco_27.png' width=700>

 Remember to select a color palette of your liking and the color scale (the default is custom but we want to *Quantize* bins for this use case).
 We can also change the relation between the zoom level and the resolution.
 The higher the resolution configuration, the more granularity we will see on the map but it will also take longer to load.
-Pick resolution 5.
+Select resolution 5.

 <img src ='assets/geo_sf_carto_telco_28.gif' width=700>

 Let’s now use the road network from `UK Open Map Data` to see which road segments have good coverage and which do not.
 To intersect the road layer with the H3 signal strength layer, we will split the road geometries onto its minimal road segments and compute the H3 index for the centroid of each segment.
 We will then join on the H3 index and keep as 'No signal' all of the road segments with no coverage or coverage of under "30".

-Then when each original road segment has an ID from 1 to n (total points in Linestring) we can create the Linestring from each point to the following point with the lead function.
+Then when each original road segment has an ID from 1 to n (total points in Linestring) we can create the Linestring from each point to the following point with the `ST_COLLECT` function.

 Finally, we use the same `H3_FROMGEOGPOINT` for the selected resolution and we use the Linestring centroid for the point geography.